 The 1-acre Willow Tank pond is on private property, but the Rivers family has allowed access for birders and others over the last 30+ years.
 After a combination of drought years and high pumping costs made it unfeasible for the Rivers family to continue growing irrigated crops, the US Fish and Wildlife Service installed solar panels and a solar water pump to keep water flowing into the tank.
 These certainly helped, but could not keep up with this area’s high evaporation and percolation rates.

 Since 2008, grants by individuals and a major foundation, plus donations from Portal/Rodeo residents and birders all over the country, have kept water in Willow Tank most of the time.
 In addition, Larry Rivers has pumped water whenever needed.
 Due to mechanical failures and cost of pumping water, in 2014-15 the pond was often dry.
-Recently, FoCCC and a group of interested parties organized a rejuvenation effort that includes secure fencing and entry to keep cattle out, installing more solar panels and a larger pump, reconfiguring the pond with an island in the middle, stairs, multiple blinds and a new walkway.
-In early 2016, work began on many of these projects in 2016 and is ongoing on many fronts.
+Recently, FOCCC and a group of interested parties organized a rejuvenation effort that includes secure fencing and entry to keep cattle out, installing more solar panels and a larger pump, reconfiguring the pond with an island in the middle, stairs, multiple blinds and a new walkway.
+Work began on many of these projects in 2016 and is ongoing on many fronts.
 The most recent progress is listed first: